Robert Miller (Canadian businessman)

-Robert Gerald Miller is a Canadian billionaire businessman who founded Future Electronics in 1968, and built it into the world's third-largest electronics distributor.
+Robert Gerald Miller is a Canadian billionaire businessman who founded Future Electronics in 1968, and built it into the world's third-largest electronics distributor controlling "most of the world's semiconductor and capacitor markets".

-In February 2023, he stepped down as the company's president and chief executive officer following allegations by at least 28 women of setting up a system involving child sex trafficking.
+In February 2023, he stepped down as the company's president and chief executive officer following allegations by at least 40 women of setting up a system involving child sex trafficking girls as young as 11 years old, from 1977-2016.

-Miller is also a supporter of the Alcor Life Extension Foundation and cryonics research, and he intends to be cryopreserved himself.
+Miller is also a supporter of the Alcor Life Extension Foundation and cryonics research, and he intends to be cryopreserved himself and has set aside a part of his fortune in his trust for his resurrected self to claim in the far future.

 Personal life

+Miller claims to have come from "sparse beginnings" with his father David Miller having owned an antique store, sold cars, retail groceries and other careers.
+His father David had pled guilty in 1946 to keeping books for illegal gambling alongside boxing promoter Gaston Pelletier, and was arrested alongside and repeatedly named as an associate of mobster Harry Ship who was under the Cotroni crime family.
+In 1973, his father David Miller was named as a "mafia boss" in Montreal, alongside William Obront, Frank D'Asti, Nicholas Diorio, Vincent Soccio and David Laff.
+On February 7, 1973, David Miller was among 60 mobsters subpaeoned within a matter of hours, along with his elder son Alfred Norman Miller.

+Miller worked at a snackbar and as a DJ to pay for college.
+As of 2010, he continued to serve as Master of Ceremonies in annual rock concerts for his employees, with headliners including Bryan Adams and Peter Cetera.
+When his corporate hockey team was struggling, he convinced NHL veterans Stephane Matteau and Donald Audette to come play for a tournament.

 Miller is a graduate of Rider University.
-He worked at a snackbar and as a DJ to pay for college.

-In 1967, Robert Miller and his father David were both arrested for running illegal gambling outfit in Calgary, Alberta just days before his wedding; they paid $10,000 in bail and flew to Montreal for the wedding.
+In 1967, Robert Miller was arrested alongside his father running an illegal gambling outfit in Calgary, Alberta just days before Robert's wedding; they paid $10,000 in bail and flew to Montreal for the wedding.

-Miller is divorced, with two children, and lives in Montreal, Québec.
-Miller's ex-wife is Margaret Antonier, a former advertising executive at the Montreal radio stations CJAD and CJFM and a real estate developer.
-According to the North Bay Nugget, they separated in 2005 and divorced in 2006.
+On Dec 3 1967, Miller married Margaret Josephine Antonier a advertising executive at the Montreal radio stations CJAD and CJFM and real estate developer.
+In March 1969, Miller's hunting lease at Mansfield-et-Pontefract lapsed.
+Miller and Antonier had two sons, Frederick and Rodney. and lived in Montreal, Québec.

-Miller acquired his Westmount home from Seagram co-chair Charles Bronfman in 1984 for $2.65 million in what was at the time the second most expensive sale of a residence in Canada.
+Settling into Montreal's Jewish community, Miller acquired his Westmount home from Seagram co-chair Charles Bronfman in 1984 for $2.65 million in what was at the time the second most expensive sale of a residence in Canada.
+The house was designed by architect Richard Weinstein, and featured an indoor/outdoor pool, a climate-controlled furs storage unit, auxiliary generator and wine cellar.